Ensuring network performance

 You must not attempt to intercept, capture, alter, or interfere in any way with information on local, campus or global network pathways.
 This also means you may not run "sniffers" (programs used illegitimately to capture information being transmitted) on the campus network or any portion thereof.
 You may not operate Dynamic Host Configuration Protocol (DHCP) or Bootstrap Protocol (BootP) servers on the campus networks without authorization.
 Such a server may be connected to a private network within the Princeton.EDU domain, but only if the reply packets sent by the server are confined to the private network and do not enter the campus network at any time.

-You must not attempt to obtain system privileges to which you are not entitled, whether on Princeton University computers or on systems outside the University.
+You must not attempt to obtain system privileges to which you are not entitled, whether on Princeton University resources or on systems outside the University.
 Attempts to do so will be considered serious transgressions.

 You must refrain from any action that interferes with the supervisory or accounting functions of the systems or that is likely to have such effects.
-You must refrain from creating and/or implementing code intended, even periodically, to interrupt or interfere with computer systems or services.
+You must refrain from creating and/or implementing code intended, even periodically, to interrupt or interfere with networked systems or services.
 You must refrain from knowing propagation of computer viruses or presumed computer viruses.
 You must not conduct unauthorized port scans.
 You must not initiate nuisance or denial-of-service attacks, nor respond to these in kind.

 Individual members of the campus community who elect to install wireless access points must assure that their operation will not disrupt University wireless network service.
 If the access point is installed and configured as a "bridge,” the people responsible for the systems using that device for network access will remain responsible for activity from their respective devices.
 If the wireless access point is configured as a "NAT" (Network Address Translator), the person responsible for the NAT will also be held accountable for all activity by those using the NAT.